CAMERA-BBQS/CAMERA-Platform_Overview/README.md

 1. Install **BCI2000** following the [official documentation](https://www.bci2000.org/mediawiki/index.php/Programming_Howto:Building_and_Customizing_BCI2000).
 2. Connect **Natus** to **BCI2000** following the [guide](https://www.bci2000.org/mediawiki/index.php/Contributions:NatusADC).
 3. Verify that BCI2000 can successfully acquire EEG data from the Natus system by starting a new **Natus** study.
 4. Configure event and state definitions in Bash start script which is required for synchronization with PyUnityLink.
-(Sample scripts used in this study)
+(Sample scripts are also provided in this repository)

 #### 3. Network Configuration